veraison/docs/demo/psa/prov-verif-e2e/README.md

 * Commands below assume execution in a Bourne-shell.
 Please adjust appropriately in case any other shell is used.

+## Creation of PSA Endorsements

+* For provisioning if Supply Chain Endorsements needs to be modified or created fresh, then one needs to use instructions given [here](./COCLI_README.md)

 ## Provisioning pipeline setup

 * Install `cocli` tool using following command